Measurement-Induced Dynamical Quantum Thermalization: Entanglement Entropy

-Fig.~\ref{fig:entropy} shows the time evolution starting from the occupation-number state with $n_1=N=25$, $n_i=0$ for $i>1$, as the broad-spectrum, non-equilibrium initial state (cf.~Fig.~\ref{fig:spectra}, bottom panel).
+Figure~\ref{fig:entropy} shows the time evolution starting from the occupation-number state with $n_1=N=25$, $n_i=0$ for $i>1$, as the broad-spectrum, non-equilibrium initial state (cf.~Figure~\ref{fig:spectra}, bottom panel).
 Clearly, the entanglement entropy of this initial state vanishes, $S(t=0)=0$.
-Entanglement is then generated on a fast time scale for times below $t J \approx 1$, followed by a slow, asymptotic approach to a stationary, maximum value attained at $t J \approx 10$ (see inset of Fig.~\ref{fig:entropy}).
-Plotting the deviation from the long-time limit on a logarithmic scale in the inset of Fig.~\ref{fig:entropy} reveals two logarithmic slopes, that is, bi-exponential behavior with fitted time constants $\tau_1 J \approx 1/4$ and $\tau_2 J \approx 3/2$, see also Ref.~\cite{Posazhennikova2016}.
+Entanglement is then generated on a fast time scale for times below $t J \approx 1$, followed by a slow, asymptotic approach to a stationary, maximum value attained at $t J \approx 10$ (see inset of Figure~\ref{fig:entropy}).
+Plotting the deviation from the long-time limit on a logarithmic scale in the inset of Figure~\ref{fig:entropy} reveals two logarithmic slopes, that is, bi-exponential behavior with fitted time constants $\tau_1 J \approx 1/4$ and $\tau_2 J \approx 3/2$ (see also Ref.~\cite{Posazhennikova2016}).

-\subsection{Narrow energy spectrum}
+\subsection{Narrow Energy Spectrum}